gbif/checklistbank/checklistbank-nub/README.md

-# Backbone Building
+# 2. Backbone Building
+All code that is involved in generating a new backbone dataset up to updating occurrences and metrics for a modified backbone.
+There are 4 main steps:

+ 1. building a local new backone in neo4j
+ 2. syncing neo4j backbone to postgres & solr
+ 3. update species match service
+ 4. update occurrences & metrics

-Code that generates a new backbone dataset based on other source checklists.
+## 2.1 Building a new backbone in Neo4J
+We use neo4j to assemble the entire backbone before it is actually written to the ChecklistBank postgres database.
+This fits into the indexing architecture and allows to mostly reuse the existing postgres & solr syncing routines from clb indexing.

-## Source datasets
+### Source datasets
  - select the ordered list of nub sources based on the existance & integer value of a checklist registry machine tag "clb:backbonePriority=80"

  - small expert curated patch datasets are possible as source as long as they are registered with GBIF.
 They should have a very high backbonePriority above 1000 to ensure that their information comes first.
- - there are no means to partially add a dataset or ignore certain groups.
-Could be considered in a second round of improvements

-### Filter source records
+ - backbone source can have certain flags all managed as machine tags in the registry:
+	 -   ignoreRanksAbove: ignore usages with a rank higher than given.
+Defaults to FAMILY
+	 -   ignoreCore: ignore core taxon data and only use extensions
+	 -   ignoreMedia/Description/Vernacular etc: ignores specific kind of extension data for all usages in that source

+#### Source usage records
+ - page through a dataset, read an entire record as NameUsageContainer with mybatis
+	 - only add extensions as needed by source
+	 - parallel indexing (syncing) of the very dataset would break paging.
+An issue?
+		 - stop indexing?
+		 - read all ids in one go first?
- - by default all names of a source dataset are processed
+ - all names of a source dataset are processed, but:
 	 - ignore strain and cultivar names
- - ignore ranks above family if source dataset is not the Catalog of Life
+	 - rank filter as configured by source.
+Defaults to ignoring ranks above family if source is not the Catalog of Life
  - only consider major ranks:
 	- kingdom
 	- phylum